Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Baylor and its opponents have gone over the current 55-point total in six of 13 games this season.

-- Ole Miss' games have gone over 55 points in five of 11 chances this season.
+- Baylor's games this season have gone over 55 points six of 13 times.

-- The combined points per game average of the two teams, 68.4, is 13.4 points above Saturday's over/under.
+- The 44.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 55 over/under in this contest.

-- This contest's over/under is 10.8 points more than the 44.2 these two squads combine to allow per game this season.

 - Bears games have an average total of 51.8 points this season, 3.2 fewer than Saturday's over/under.

-- The 70.4 PPG average total in Rebels games this season is 15.4 points more than this game's over/under.
+- The 55-point total for this game is 15.4 points below the 70.4 points per game average total in Rebels games this season.

 Baylor Stats and Trends